-To define a new constant use the
+To declare a new constant in the code, use the

-<constant name> = <constant value>
+const <constant name> = <constant value>

 A constant name is any allowed identifier (a combination of letters, numbers and

 _).
-There are names reserved by the compiler that can not be used, such as
+There are names reserved by the compiler that cannot be used, such as

+compiler.ini).
 A constant value might be a number (also a model identifier or a label); a string literal; a variable (also a class property); another constant.

 During compilation the constant

-MoneyRequired gets replaced with the number
+MoneyRequiredgets replaced with the number